Up First: Format

 When Up First launched, it was intended to be a spin off of the popular NPR show Morning Edition, a morning news show that runs for several hours each weekday on NPR.
 For many people, Morning Edition was inaccessible due to its length or the time in which it aired.
 For this reason, Up First was introduced to cater to the "more than three-fourths of NPR podcast listeners [who] say they are “definitely” interested in short, daily audio news updates."

 Up First was NPR's solution to delivering the most broad overview of the show for the day, as many fans of Morning Edition didn't have the hours to dedicate to listening to the long show.
 After Morning Edition first goes live at 5 am ET, NPR takes its first 10 minutes or so with its hosts, and edits that into the show that many know best as Up First.
 When the Morning Edition broadcast picks up again at 7 am ET, the first ten minutes of the broadcast are replaced with something new to keep the information fresh and not repetitive.

 Competition with The Daily

 Though Up First is often compared to The New York Times daily news podcast The Daily, the two podcasts have differences in how they are formatted.
 The Daily, a 20-25 minute podcast, favors an in-depth look at a single story.
 Meanwhile, NPR's Up First clocks in closer to 15 minutes each day trying to make the day's biggest news stories as accessible and digestible as possible, typically over three to four segments in each episode.
-That being said, polls and critics have been shown to favor The Daily over Up First.

 Up First is available to listen to on the NPR website, NPR One, and anywhere else NPR podcasts are posted.